Annie Marie Garraway: Biography

 Garraway was born Annie Marie Watkins in Parsons, Kansas, the oldest daughter of Levi Watkins (1911–1994) and Lillian Bernice Varnado (1917–2013) who met when they were both high school teachers.

 Annie Marie attended Booker T. Washington High School and then enrolled in S. A. Owen Junior College, which her father had founded and served as the first president.
 As a freshman in 1957, she intended to major in engineering, but a math teacher at Owen, Juanita R. Turner, suggested that Annie Marie consider a different course of study.
 As Garraway recalled later, Turner taught math full-time at Manassas High School while also teaching college algebra at the junior college.

 She recognized I had a talent for math.
 She had me stay after class to do more math exercises.
 She did this even though she had spent a full work day at Manassas. ...
 As a result of her working with me, I never had trouble with math.

 In 1959, her family moved to Montgomery, Alabama where her father was an administrator and then the sixth president of Alabama State College, a historically black college, from 1962 to 1983.
 That college is known today as Alabama State University (ASU).

 Garraway continued her studies at Northwestern University in Evanston, Illinois where she earned a B.S. and M.S. in mathematics.
 In 1967, she completed a Ph.D. in math from University of California at Berkeley with her dissertation titled Structure of some cocycles in analysis.

 She had a successful career at AT&T Labs and its spinoff company, Lucent Technologies.

 According to one of her brothers, "Her pioneering mathematical algorithms and inventions for Bell Laboratories and Lucent Technologies paved the way for the modern era of telecommunications and the electronic transmission of data around the world."

 She married Michael Oliver Garraway in 1965.
 In 2004, she married Ira W. Deep, Jr., professor emeritus at The Ohio State University and the first chair of the university's Department of Plant Pathology.
-Her three children together have earned three doctorates and two medical degrees.
+Her three children together (including Levi Garraway) have earned three doctorates and two medical degrees.